vmathm/Imago-English-v2/docs/architecture.md

 Base = declarative_base()
 ```

 ## User Model

 The `User` model represents all types of users in the system: students, teachers, and admins.
-We use a single-table role-based approach, where each user has a `role` field to define their access level and permissions.
+Each user has a `role` field to define their access level and permissions.

-### 🧱 Table: `users`
+### Table: `users`

 | Column               | Type         | Description |
 |----------------------|--------------|-------------|